tcarrel/checklines/README.md

 - Recommended locations for newlines to bring line lengths down to under 80 chars.
 - - Make it so that recommended locations for newlines match closely with c++ coding style guidelines.
 - - Allow changes to files to be made from within the program through slection of lines.
+- Make program work across more platforms, Win and Mac at least.
+Currently only works on Linux.